-5. Crowdfunding brings along the opportunity of pre-selling.
+- Crowdfunding brings along the opportunity for pre-selling.

 Opting for a crowdfunding campaign empowers you to pre-sell a product or concept that you haven’t yet taken to market.
 This is insanely amazing to collect user reactions, analyze the market and finally decide whether the project is good enough to be taken further.

-Though crowdfunding is ideal to get funded quickly and bridge financing gaps yet crowdfunding has its pitfalls.
+Though crowdfunding is ideal to get funded quickly and bridging financing gaps yet crowdfunding has its pitfalls.
 Here are a few cons of crowdfunding that you should never avoid or underestimate.